heckj/SceneKitDebugTools/Sources/SceneKitDebugTools/Documentation.docc/SceneKitDebugTools.md

 ## Overview

-The top-level view (``DebugSceneView``) displays an overview of the scene, details about an `SCNNode`, if provided, to the left of the 3D SceneKit view.
+The primary content for this library is ``DebugSceneView``, which provides a SwiftUI View that includes an informational panel for an `SCNNode` instance to the left of a rendered 3D scene using SceneKit.
+The components views that make up that view are also available for use, to remix into different or additional debugging views.

 ## Topics